en9inerd/sdfm/README.md

   create-empty-branch <branch>              Create a new empty orphan branch

 Environment Management:
   switch <branch>           Switch to environment (Git branch) copy <new-branch>         Create and switch to a new branch from current sync                      Sync with remote (pull & hard reset) tag <name>                Create and push a tag with given name list-tags                 List all tags checkout-tag <tag>        Checkout a specific tag push                      Push current branch to remote

 File Tracking:
   add <file>...
-Copy file(s) from $HOME to repo and commit rm <file>...
-Remove file(s) from repo and commit status                Show repository status apply                 Backup existing tracked files and copy dotfiles to $HOME
+Copy file(s) from \$HOME to repo and commit rm <file>...
+Remove file(s) from repo and commit status                    Show repository status apply                     Backup existing tracked files and copy dotfiles to \$HOME

+Backup Maintenance:
+  cleanup-backup [--keep-days <n>]   Delete backups older than the specified number of days (default: 30)

 Other:
   help                      Show this help
 ```

 ## Example Workflow